dprkh/responses/PUBLIC_API.md

 ---

-This documentation covers the complete public API surface of the responses library, including enhanced function calling capabilities and flexible template integration.
+This documentation covers the complete public API surface of the responses library, including:

+- **🎯 LLM-as-a-Judge**: Automated evaluation of LLM outputs with template support and i18n
+- **🌡️ Temperature Control**: Fine-grained control over response randomness across all builders
+- **🔧 Enhanced Function Calling**: Streamlined function definition and execution with `#[tool]` macro
+- **📝 Flexible Template System**: Markdown templates with variables, i18n, and composition
+- **💬 Fluent Conversation Management**: Builder patterns for complex multi-turn interactions

 For more examples, check the `examples/` directory in the repository.